Snowman word work ties together fine motor and phonics for VERY snowy fun!

 Her class has students of all different reading levels, so I wanted to put a focus on differentiation.

-- 30 Initial/Final Blends and Digraphs (all short vowel)
+- Initial/Final Blends and Digraphs (30 pages – all short vowels)

 With all these phonics skill options, every student can work on the same activity, yet focus on exactly what they need.
 These ninety snowman pages are perfect for small groups and literacy crafts!